rsacramento/cloudformation-cockroachcloud-resources/CockroachLabs-ServerlessCluster-CockroachDB/docs/README.md

-# CockroachLabs::Clusters::ServerlessCluster
+# CockroachLabs::ServerlessCluster::CockroachDB

-The CockroachLabs::Clusters::ServerlessCluster resource creates a serverless cluster to run an instance of CockroachDB.
+The CockroachLabs::ServerlessCluster::CockroachDB resource creates a serverless cluster to run an instance of CockroachDB.

 ## Syntax